-BCLC is investing in our business in ways that support and sustain our revenue and net income for the future.
+BCLC is investing in our business in ways that support and sustain our net income for the future.

-BCLC operates a business with net win expected to reach \$1,989.9 million this year, resulting in \$1,110.0 million in net income.
-In past years our primary focus has been on the build out of our marketplace.
+BCLC's net win reached \$1,950.5 million in 2008/09, resulting in \$1,090.7 million in net income.

 To support our revenue generation and sustain it for the future, BCLC is strengthening our business infrastructure and gaming and back office systems, including capacity, process, structures and the supporting technology.
 We are doing this with the objective of creating a resilient, renewable and robust enterprise capable of sustaining current operations and supporting future growth.